lukaszcz/coqhammer/README.md

 currently accessible lemmas, including those proven earlier in a given formalization, not only the lemmas from predefined libraries or hint databases.
 At present, however, best results are achieved for statements "close to" first-order logic and lemmas from the standard library or similar.

+Since version 1.2 the CoqHammer distribution includes automated reasoning tactics based on a general proof search procedure for the Calculus of Inductive Constructions.
+These tactics are used in CoqHammer's reconstruction backend, but they may also be installed and used separately.
+See the "Tactics" section below.

 Requirements
 ------------